Fluorescence Correlation Spectroscopy (FCS) – Principles, Analysis, and Applications

 Application

-By monitoring diffusion shifts or fluorescence brightness changes, FCS provides real-time data on enzyme-substrate interactions, binding affinities, and conformational dynamics of catalytically active complexes.
+By monitoring diffusion shifts or changes in brightness, FCS provides real-time data on enzyme-substrate interactions, binding affinities, and conformational dynamics of catalytically active complexes.

 Use Cases